Available to: Explain Everything Whiteboard and Basics for iOS and iPadOS

 - You can scale and rotate the model to adjust its look on the canvas.
 When you’re done, select Import to add the model to your canvas.

-Once the model is added to your canvas, you can activate it with the Hand Tool and rotate it in 3D.
+Once the model is added to your canvas, you can select it with the Hand Tool and select Edit to rotate it in 3D.

 This feature is currently not available in the Android version of Explain Everything.